Climbing Mount Everest – Everything You Need to Know from My Experience. Costs, Difficulty Etc

 As part of Furtenbach Adventures package, they include this ‘Hypoxic Training’.
 They send you a machine, a tent, and give you daily goals each day.
 How many hours, at X amount of oxygen.
 They aim to have you within the tent for over 200 hours in the month leading up to Everest.
 Meaning you’re already amongst the most acclimitsed people on the mountain.
 So we did that.

-My tent had an issue sadly, which meant I lost the first 2 weeks of the 4 week schedule.
-Meaning I had to ramp it up intensely for the 2 weeks before Everest to ‘catch up’.
-That meant a lot of restless (sleepless?) nights with not much oxygen!
 Also, my poor wife had to sleep beside me, with this machine ‘breathing’ loudly each night, and me tossing and turning.
 Each morning I’d check my 02 levels in my blood oxygen, and slowly it was working.

-Fast forward to trekking to Base Camp, amongst the people who hadn’t done the Hypoxic Training, and we were miles ahead.
+I managed to catch up a bit I guess.
+And fast forward to trekking to Base Camp, amongst the people who hadn’t done the Hypoxic Training, and we were miles ahead.
 I would highly recommend this to everyone climbing Mount Everest, or any mountain really.
 Or, for that fact, any training at all.

 Climbing Mount Everest; MY PERSONAL EXPERIENCE